mesosphere/dcos-docs-site/pages/docs/1.10/security/iam-api/index.md

 ---
+layout: layout.pug
-post_title: Authentication HTTP API Endpoint
+title: Authentication HTTP API Endpoint
+menuWeight: 0
 ---

 You can make external calls to HTTP API endpoints in your DC/OS cluster.